ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   attempting to follow Universal Time based on measuring the rotation of the earth.

-  UTC is often mistakenly referred to as GMT, an earlier timescale UTC was designed to be a useful successor for.
+  UTC is often mistakenly referred to as GMT, an earlier timescale that UTC was designed to replace.

 ABNF:
 : Augmented Backus-Naur Form, a format used to represent permissible